NeuromatchAcademy/precourse/CODE_OF_CONDUCT.md

-# Neuromatch Academy Code of Conduct
+# Neuromatch Code of Conduct

-Neuromatch Academy is committed to creating a collaborative, open, and inclusive teaching and learning environment.
-All Neuromatch Academy students, teaching assistants, affiliated faculty, organizers and Github contributors are expected to adhere to this Code of Conduct.
+Neuromatch is committed to creating a collaborative, open, and inclusive teaching and learning environment.
+All Neuromatch students, teaching assistants, affiliated faculty, organizers, volunteers, staff, and contributors are expected to adhere to this Code of Conduct.

-Participants or affiliates of Neuromatch Academy who are asked to stop any inappropriate behaviour are expected to comply immediately.
-This applies to any Neuromatch Academy events and platforms, either online or in-person.
-If a participant engages in behaviour that violates this Code of Conduct, the organisers may warn the offender, ask them to leave the event or platform (without refund), or engage Neuromatch Academy Diversity Committee or Ombuds Office to investigate the Code of Conduct violation and impose appropriate sanctions, decided via majority vote of the Diversity Committee.
-If the complaint involves a member of the Diversity Committee or Ombuds Office, that member must recuse himself or herself from the discussion and vote.
+Participants or affiliates of Neuromatch who are asked to stop any inappropriate behavior are expected to comply immediately.
+This applies to any Neuromatch events and platforms, either online or in-person.
+If a participant engages in behavior that violates this Code of Conduct, the organizers may warn the offender, ask them to leave the event or platform (without refund), or engage Neuromatch Diversity Committee or Conflict Resolution Office to investigate the Code of Conduct violation and impose appropriate sanctions, decided via majority vote of the relevant committee.
+If the complaint involves a member of the Diversity Committee or Conflict Resolution Office, that member must recuse themself from the discussion and vote.

-Violations of the Code of Conduct should be reported by filling out our [Code of Conduct Violation Reporting form](https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAASlhytdUMUdaSkZXQzRCV1lFWEdaSFhUMDdSWkUwUC4u).
-Complaints may be made anonymously and are visible only to members of the Neuromatch Academy Ombuds Office.
+Violations of the Code of Conduct should be reported by filling out our [Code of Conduct Violation Reporting form](https://airtable.com/shrezDSthWPlJ4Rpy).
+Complaints may be made anonymously and are visible only to members of the Neuromatch Conflict Resolution Office.

 ## 1. Be inclusive.